Tennessee pauses executions, will review lethal injections

 NASHVILLE, Tenn.
-(AP) — Gov. Bill Lee paused executions in Tennessee for the rest of the year on Monday to enable a review of its lethal injection procedures after a testing oversight forced the state to call off the execution of Oscar Smith an hour before he was to die.
+(AP) — Gov. Bill Lee paused executions in Tennessee for the rest of the year on Monday after revealing that the state had failed to ensure its lethal injection drugs were properly tested.
+The oversight forced Lee to abruptly halt the execution of Oscar Smith an hour before he was to die last month.

-A federal public defender praised the Republican governor for his “great leadership” for launching the review.
+Lee did not initially disclose the reason for stopping Smith's execution other than to say there was an “oversight” in the preparation of the lethal injection drugs.
+Tennessee's execution protocols require any compounded drugs to be independently tested for potency, sterility and endotoxins.
+In his Monday statement, Lee said the drugs for Smith's execution were tested for potency and sterility, but not endotoxins.

+Smith's attorneys had called for a moratorium on executions and independent review of the problems last week.
+In a Monday statement, Federal Public Defender Kelley Henry said the Republican governor's decision shows “great leadership.”

+“The use of compounded drugs in the context of lethal injection is fraught with risk,” Henry said.
+"The failure to test for endotoxins is a violation of the protocol.
+Governor Lee did the right thing by stopping executions because of this breach.”

-Former U.S. Attorney Ed Stanton will review circumstances that led to the chemicals being tested only for potency and sterility but not for endotoxins in Smith's case.
-He'll also review the clarity of the lethal injection process manual and Tennessee Department of Correction staffing considerations, Lee said in a statement.
+Lee appointed former U.S. Attorney Ed Stanton to review circumstances that led to the failure to test for endotoxins.
+He'll also review the clarity of the state's lethal injection manual and look at Tennessee Department of Correction staffing considerations, Lee said in a statement.

 “I review each death penalty case and believe it is an appropriate punishment for heinous crimes,” Lee said.
 “However, the death penalty is an extremely serious matter, and I expect the Tennessee Department of Correction to leave no question that procedures are correctly followed.”